nim-lang/Nim/doc/tut1.rst

 ``int`` has the same size as a pointer.

 The common operators ``+ - * div mod  <  <=  ==  !=  >  >=`` are defined for
 integers.
-The ``and or xor not`` operators are defined for integers too and provide *bitwise* operations.
+The ``and or xor not`` operators are also defined for integers, and provide *bitwise* operations.
 Left bit shifting is done with the ``shl``, right shifting with the ``shr`` operator.
 Bit shifting operators always treat their arguments as *unsigned*.
 For `arithmetic bit shifts`:idx: ordinary multiplication or division can be used.

-Unsigned operations all wrap around; they cannot lead to over- or underflow errors.
+Unsigned operations all wrap around; they cannot lead to over- or under-flow errors.

-`Automatic type conversion`:idx: is performed in expressions where different kinds of integer types are used.
-However, if the type conversion loses information, the `EOutOfRange`:idx: exception is raised (if the error cannot be detected at compile time).
+Lossless `Automatic type conversion`:idx: is performed in expressions where different kinds of integer types are used.
+However, if the type conversion would cause loss of information, the `EOutOfRange`:idx: exception is raised (if the error cannot be detected at compile time).